Rogers Centre: Retractable roof

 The stadium's field without its turf in 2006.
 The stadium's FieldTurf could be removed for events such as concerts and trade shows.

 The venue was the first major team sports stadium in North America with a functional, fully retractable roof (Montreal's Olympic Stadium also had a retractable roof, but due to operational issues, it was replaced with a permanent fixed roof).
 The roof is composed of four panels and covers an area of 345000 sqft.
-The two middle panels slide laterally to stack over the north semi-circular panel, and then the south semi-circular panel rotates around the stadium and nests inside the stack.
+The two middle panels slide laterally to stack over the north semi-circular panel (which is fixed in place), and then the south semi-circular panel rotates around the stadium and nests inside the stack.
 It takes 20 minutes for the roof to open or close.
 It is not possible to move the roof in cold weather because the mechanism that closes the roof could fail in cooler weather.